 This vast oval square marks the traditional north entrance to Rome.
 From ancient times until the advent of trains and airplanes, this was just about any visitor's first look at Rome.
 Today the square, known for its symmetrical design and its art-filled churches, is the starting point for the city's evening passeggiata.
 The 10-story obelisk in the center of the square once graced the temple of Ramses II in Egypt and the Roman Circus Maximus racetrack.
 Two large fountains grace the sides of the square — Neptune to the west and Roma to the east (marking the base of Pincio Hill; steps lead up to the overlook with fine views to St. Peter's and the rest of the city).

-Francesca loves to teach and share her appreciation of her city, and has contributed generously to my TV shows and guidebooks.
-Popular with my readers, Francesca understandably books up quickly; if she’s busy, she’ll recommend one of her colleagues.
+Francesca, who works almost full time with my tours when in Rome, has contributed generously to my guidebooks.
+Popular with my readers, Francesca understandably books up quickly; if she's busy, she'll recommend one of her colleagues.

-Ristorante da Fortunato is an Italian classic, with fresh flowers on the tables and white-coated, black-tie career waiters politely serving good meat and fish to politicians, foreign dignitaries, and tourists with good taste.
-Don’t leave without perusing the photos of their famous visitors — everyone from former Iraqi Foreign Minister Tariq Aziz to Bill Clinton seems to have eaten here.
-All are pictured with the boss, Fortunato, who, since 1975, has been a master of simple edible elegance.
+Ristorante da Fortunato is an Italian classic, with fresh flowers on the tables and white-coated, black-tie career waiters politely serving good meat and fish to politicians, foreign dignitaries, and well-heeled tourists with good taste.
+Peruse the photos of their famous visitors — everyone from Muammar Gaddafi and Prince Charles to Bill Clinton are pictured with Signore Fortunato, who, since 1975, has been a master of simple edible elegance.
 (His son Jason is now on the team.)
-The outdoor seating is fine for watching the river of Roman street life flow by, but the real atmosphere is inside.
-For a dressy night out, this is a reliable and surprisingly reasonable choice — but be sure to reserve ahead.
+The outdoor seating is fine for people-watching, but the elegance is inside.
+For a dressy night out, this is a reliable and surprisingly reasonable choice — reserve ahead.

 This fountain was built to celebrate the reopening of several of ancient Rome's aqueducts in the Renaissance and Baroque eras.
 Its watery Baroque sculpture uses the palace behind the fountain as a theatrical backdrop for the figure of "Ocean," who represents water in every form.
 The statue surfs through his wet kingdom — with water gushing from 24 spouts and tumbling over 30 different kinds of plants — while Triton blows his conch shell.